scotentSD/Tutorials/_docs/Content/VSCode.md

 ### Running extensions

-Most extensions just run in teh background.
-They extend teh base functionality of **VS Code**
+Most extensions just run in the background.
+They extend the base functionality of **VS Code**

 Some extensions add features that can be run using the **command palette**